breuner/elbencho/docs/usage/help-dist.md

                         mode to coordinate the given service mode hosts.
 The given number of threads, dirs and files is per-service then.
+(Format: hostname[:port]) --hostsfile arg       Path to file containing line-separated service hosts to use for benchmark.
+Lines starting with "#" will be ignored.
 (Format: hostname[:port]) --service             Run as service for distributed mode, waiting for requests from master.
   --quit                Quit services on given service mode hosts.